laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 routine normalization of text strings.

-ALDR rules (including rules specified in a ALDR ruleset document) enable simply using the shared CDE; they do not
-"fork" CBOR in the sense of requiring distinct generic encoder/decoder implementations.
+ALDR rules (including rules specified in a ALDR ruleset document) enable simply using implementations of the common CDE; they do not "fork" CBOR in the sense of requiring distinct generic encoder/decoder implementations.